sujoy-kr/fileShare/README.md

 - **Validation**: Use Joi for validating user inputs.
 - **Security**: Enhance security with Helmet and prevent spam attacks with Express Rate Limiter.
 - **Password Management**: Secure password storage with bcrypt hashing.
+- **Token Management**: Use `jsonwebtoken` for validating JWTs used in authentication, file access, and email confirmation.
+-

 ## Technologies